symfony/symfony-docs/components/dependency_injection/parameters.rst

             ->register('mailer', 'Mailer')
             ->addArgument('%mailer.transport%');

-If we were using this elsewhere as well, then it would only need changing in one place if a different transport was required.
+If you were using this elsewhere as well, then you would only need to change the parameter value in one place if needed.

 You can also use the parameters in the service definition, for example, making the class of a service a parameter: